 “That’s good, kid,” Paulie said.
 He became distracted by some kind of ruckus outside his office.
 “Oh shit.
 It looks like Tony is going to deck that guy out there.”

 Da’Quarius turned to look as well.
 “Let him,” he said.
 “Dat’s Mr. Hessman.”

 “Tell me your order one more time,” Tony, Paulie’s friend and employee, said.
 He had a pencil and an order slip in front of him.

 “I want a meatball grinder,” Mr. Hessman said.
 “Hold the cheese, bread, and sauce.”

-“So you want plain meatballs,” Tony said.
+“So you want plain meatballs,” Tony replied.

 “No,” Mr. Hessman said.
 “I want a meatball grinder.
-Hold the cheese, bread and sauce.”
+Hold the cheese, bread, and sauce.”

 “Da’Quarius!”
 Mr. Hessman shouted.
 “I was in the neighborhood, and I decided to come try the local flavor.”

 “Bullshit,” Da’Quarius said.
 “You here checkin’ up on me!”